 Check out the amazon.co.uk product page for the gallery and user feedback.

 This item is a durable reinforced plastic step.
-This type is used in aerobics classes, and this one is a best-seller in this category.
+This type is used in aerobics classes, and this one from JLL is a best-seller in this category.
 It has 3 levels, and is lightweight yet solid enough to stand repeated use.
 If you are looking to do a home exercise routine that involves stepping, then this is more than worth the investment.
-Not too much more to say about this one – HomCom make a wide range of budget equipment, and have best sellers in several categories – a safe choice of aerobic stepper!
+Not too much more to say about this one.
+JLL are a growing UK brand that make a wide range of quality equipment, and have best sellers in several categories – a safe choice of aerobic stepper!

 Check out the pictures and user feedback on the amazon.co.uk product page here:

 I picked this one as a straight up model for those of you who do not want the ropes / twist or any other complications.
 This is a budget stepper, though it does include a small computer which will keep track of time, steps and that all-important calories burned score.
-User feedback is good for this item, especially when you take the price and (at the time of writing) giant sized amazon.co.uk discount into account.
+User feedback is good for this item, especially when you take the price and into account.
 This is a best-seller within its category too.

 Check out the product page for the gallery and user feedback.